MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Any edits that you make in DevTools will now change the file on the hard drive and sync live with Visual Studio Code.

-You can read up on how to set up your workspace in [Opening Sources in Visual Studio Code][OpenSourcesInVSCode].
+You can read about setting up your workspace in [Opening Sources in Visual Studio Code][OpenSourcesInVSCode].

 This experiment is available starting with Microsoft Edge version 96.